mcharouk/aws/Certification/genAIDeveloper.md

 * Use Custom Model Import and your model becomes serverless
 * Inference Infrastructure
   * Deep Learning Containers using DJL (Deep Java Library)

+## Adapter inference components

+* LoRA can be used to fine tune a model
+* adapter inference component
+  * specify the base inference component : the FM that needs adaptation
+  * LoRA adapter location in S3
+* At invoke time, Sagemaker combines the adapter with the base model

+## Model monitor

+* possible to provide a custom ECR image to analyze monitoring drifts
+  * helps to support other types of formats than tabular datasets (image, audio files, text data, ...)
+  * can define custom criterias
+* Makes it usable in generative ai model evaluation

+## Training

+* SageMaker training metrics can be used to push to cloudwatch (F1 Score for example...)
+  * Sagemaker has a number of metrics available in SDK
+  * by default, basic infra metrics are sent and basic training metrics
+    * Training error
+    * Prediction accuracy
+    * Mean absolute error (MAE)
+    * Algorithm-specific metrics
+  * can define own metrics with sdk by specifying a regular expression that will be used to parse the logs.
+  * use Sagemaker Debugger for enhanced monitoring.
+* Can use Sagemaker serverless training instances to fine tune some FMs with common techniques : supervised learning, reinforcement learning

+# Amazon Lex

+* recognize intent, can trigger lambda function on that.
+* is powered with genAI to recognize intent, but it's not a real AI agent.
+Not able to reason by itself, it's more determinisic.
+It follows some sort of state machine
+* Lex could call Bedrock agent though with a Lambda.
+* You define a bot with an intent (a specific goal to achieve)
+  * sample utterances are sentences examples that match with the intent
+  * Slots are the parameters of the function behind the intent.
+    * Lex can ask for slots to user if they are missing.
+    * You can have custom slot types or built in slot types (date or city)
+    * custom slot types can have synonyms, so called slot type values
+  * Fullfillement describes the action it takes (call a lambda)

+# Glue

+* it's possible to redact PII information with Glue but
+  * it should be used for structured and semi-structured data.
+  * For unstructured data, use AWS Comprehend

+# Model parameters

+## Length control

+* Response length
+* stop sequences
+* Penalties
+  * Types
+    * length
+    * repeated tokens
+    * frequency of tokens
+    * type of tokens
+  * For example, for length : As the response gets longer, the model reduces the probability of generating continuation tokens
+  * it's not hard limit, it's something that influences softly the output
+  * But this is available mostly on A21 labs models (Jurassic)